bahrus/trans-render/README.md

 split(target: HTMLElement, textContent: string, search: string | null | undefined)
 ```

-Splits text based on search into styleable spans with class "match."
+Splits text based on search into styleable spans with class "match" and sets the innerHTML to this partitioned content.
+[TODO:  check for unsafe html].

 ### Content Swapping, Part I